Sequential decision-making#

 Healthcare: Suppose you want to treat a patient with a chronic condition.
 You can offer some treatment options which incur low risk, but which require some amount of effort or time/money cost for the patient, like regular exercise and monthly gym membership, regular therapy sessions that they need to drive to, or eating healthy food which costs more money to buy and time to make.
 Or, you could offer medium-risk treatment options such as taking a prescription drug that has some potential side effects, or you could offer high-risk surgery which is expensive, time-consuming, and has potential serious side effects.
 Then the question is: which treatment option should you offer over time as the patient’s condition evolves over time?

 These motivating examples involve the need to make a sequence of decisions where each decision will have a consequence—one that will be experienced immediately, and another which will be experienced in the future which will depend on the decision taken right now.
 Deciding which decision to make ultimately depends on how much you care about the consequences now versus the consequences in the future.
-This is generally a very difficult choice to make for many reasons, but in particular, it is because (i) knowing exactly what the future consequences are is very challenging because there could be so many external influences that could affect it (i.e., stochasticity in the dynamics and disturbances), (ii) there could be many possible situations that arise and it is difficult to consider all the possible cases (i.e., large state space), and (iii) it is difficult to know the true cost/reward of a decision (e.g., how to do you measure the reward of sleeping in versus waking up on time to attend class?).
+This sequential decision making problem is generally a very difficult choice to make for many reasons, but in particular, it is because (i) knowing exactly what the future consequences are is very challenging because there could be so many external influences that could affect it (i.e., stochasticity in the dynamics and disturbances), (ii) there could be many possible situations that arise and it is difficult to consider all the possible cases (i.e., large state space), and (iii) it is difficult to know the true cost/reward of a decision (e.g., how to do you measure the reward of sleeping in versus waking up on time to attend class?).

 In the rest of the chapter, we will discuss a principled approach to solving these sequential decision-making problems, and how one may go about solving these problems.